Sound8th-A

 • Rubbing sticks

-A flute is played by blowing air across a hole.
-This causes the air column inside the tube to vibrate.
+A flute produces sound when the player blows air across an edge, causing the air column inside to vibrate.

 • Pinna → Ear canal → Eardrum